This article describes poisoning caused by eating parts of a calla lily plant.

 - Swelling of mouth and tongue

 Seek immediate medical help.
 Wipe out the mouth with a cold, wet cloth.
-If your eyes or skin are irritated, rinse them well with water.
+If the person's eyes or skin are irritated, rinse them well with water.

 Give the person milk, unless instructed otherwise by a health care provider.
-Do NOT give milk if the patient is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.
+DO NOT give milk if the person is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.

 Before Calling Emergency

 - Person's age, weight, and condition

 - Name of the product (ingredients and strength, if known)

 - Time it was swallowed